 Feather cookies or as we call them Nane-Par is from Kerman, Iran.
-These cookies are light, tender and crumbly, perfumed with cardamom.
-My mom says in the old days, when there was no oven, no cookie cutters, and no molds, Kermanian women used their creativity and work with tools on hand.
+These cookies are light, tender and crumbly, & perfumed with cardamom.
+I adore these simple cookies not only because they taste heavenly with my tea, I adore the story behind them.
+My mom says in the old days, when there was hardly any fancy cookie cutters or decorations for making cookies, Kermanian women used their creativity and work with tools on hand.
 They decorate these cookies with a tip of a feather, hence the name.
-These days it's hardly baked or known by many, but still one of my favorites for Nowruz.
+These days it's hardly baked or known by many, but still one of the most beautiful and flavorful cookies.

-- Preheat the oven to 350°F , cover 2 baking trays with parchment paper.
+Preheat the oven to 325°F , cover two baking trays with parchment paper.

-- Slightly dust your work surface, roll out the dough to 1/8" thick and use a cookie cutter to shape your dough.
-Use a spatula to transfer the cookies to the baking tray, use a fork or a feather to gently pierce the top of the cookies, and decorate with brewed saffron.
+Slightly dust your work surface with flour, roll out the dough to 1/8" thick and use a cookie cutter to shape your dough.
+Use a spatula to transfer the cookies to the baking tray, use a fork or a feather to gently pierce the top of the cookies, and decorate with brewed saffron and ground pistachios.

 Bake in preheated oven for 10 minutes or until the edges of the cookies are golden brown.
 Once cooled, keep in an airtight container in a cool place for up to two weeks.